laganojunior/lalaheadpats/_posts/2019-09-10-poke-at-fighting-games-with-game-theory.markdown

 For people learning how to play either as or against Josie, one of the first situations they encounter is her "switch stance".
-After certain attacks, she pulls an Inigo Montoya (or a Ryoma Echizen if you prefer anime references) and leaves her right foot forward and suddenly all of her moves become more powerful.
-However, she can only stay in the stance for a short while because it would simply be unfair for her opponent to be so powerful all the time.
+After certain attacks, she pulls an Inigo Montoya (or a Ryoma Echizen if you prefer anime references) and leaves her right foot forward and then suddenly she obtains access to all new powerful moves.
+However, she can only stay in the stance for a short while because it would simply be unfair for her opponent if she was so powerful all the time.

 <iframe src='https://gfycat.com/ifr/handmadedarlingkid?autoplay=0'
         style="margin: 0 auto; display: block"